srarkar/tcp_ip_model/README.md

 **Notes:**
 - You cannot use both `-n` and `-t`/`-d` at the same time.
 - You cannot use both `-m` and `-l` at the same time.
-- The output map will be saved as `ip_geolocator/output/ip_map.html`.
+- The output map will be saved in `ip_geolocator/output/ip_map.html`.

 ---